-Zantac, also known by its generic name, ranitidine, is an over-the-counter heartburn and ulcer medication used by millions of Americans.
-Sanofi and other pharmaceutical companies recently had the drug pulled from store shelves after the U.S. Food and Drug Administration discovered it contains an ingredient that has been labeled a probable carcinogen.
-N-nitrosodimethylamine, also known as NDMA, has been linked to diseases such as liver and stomach cancer.
-The amount of NDMA discovered in the FDA’s tests were thousands of times higher than the agency’s recommended daily dose.
-Although drug companies were aware of this, they chose not to disclose the information to their customers.
+Zantac, also known by its generic name, ranitidine, is a prescription and over-the-counter heartburn and ulcer medication used by millions of Americans.
+Zantac has recently been pulled from store shelves by the U.S. Food and Drug Administration (FDA) due to concerns over its harmful effects on human health.
+It has been revealed that Zantac contains a contaminant knows as NDMA, which has been identified by the FDA and the World Health Organization as a probable human carcinogen linked to diseases such as liver and stomach cancer.
+Further research into this toxic substance is beginning to establish connections to many other types of cancer as well.
+Although the manufacturers of Zantac such as Sanofi were aware of this fact, they chose not to disclose the information to their customers.

 Fears Nachawati is currently helping people across the country who have been hurt by this harmful drug.
-Our firm has extensive experience holding accountable those in the pharmaceutical industry who have repeatedly put profit above their customers’ lives.
-If you or a loved one developed cancer as a result of Zantac, call the experienced attorneys at Fears Nachawati for a free consultation.
-We can provide you with a no-obligation review of your case, explain your legal options, and help you plan a path forward.
+Our law firm has extensive experience holding those in the pharmaceutical industry accountable who have repeatedly put profit above their customers’ health and safety.
+If you or a loved one developed cancer after taking the drug Zantac, please call the experienced attorneys at Fears Nachawati for a free consultation.
+We will provide you with a no-obligation review of your case, explain your legal options, and help you plan a path forward.
 For more information, call us at (866) 705-7584, or email us at firstname.lastname@example.org.
-We’ve helped others in your position and are ready to help you, too.
+We’ve helped thousands of individuals in your position and we are ready to help you too.